Amazon Promo Codes

 - Ever heard of AmazonSmile?
 We hadn’t.
 Shop there and you’ll have the bonus of 0.5% of your purchase price being donated to charity.

-- Amazon are revolutionary, using 45,000 robots in fulfillment centres around the world.
+- Amazon is revolutionary, using 45,000 robots in fulfilment centres around the world.
 Sounds like a Rise of the Machines scenario.

 - Amazon has spread its wings far and wide, owning 41 subsidiaries and brands.
 This includes Zappos, IMDb, Whole Foods and Audible.